 - Lemon is fantastic for bringing the shine back out of old metallic products.
-Rubbing just a little of lemon with salt can bring up the bright metallic surface out.
+Rubbing just a little lemon with salt can bring up the bright metallic surface.
 So it’s excellent to use when your shower head loses its shine.
 It’s excellent for removing water stains.

 So here we are done with the cleaning of the shower head.

 Be sure to clean it often enough.
 I recommend doing it once every month while cleaning your bathroom.
 That way it’ll just become part of the ritual instead of being a separate hassle.

 You can also prevent some of the filth from building up in your bathroom by wiping off extra water in your shower after you take a bath.

 Also, think of installing a water softener in your house to prevent calcium deposit buildup.
 High minerals in your water can cause many skin problems like rashes and allergies.
 It can also result in hair loss.